Dense woodlands, expansive meadows, and a shimmering 1,300-acre reservoir blend to create an unforgettable outdoor adventure.

-Create a memorable outdoor adventure surrounded by woodlands, meadows, and the sparkling waters of the 1,300-acre Delaware Reservoir.
 Boaters will find all they need for a great day on the lake including a marina, boat launch ramps for both power and paddle craft, and seasonal docks.
-Nature lovers can spend time in the woods hiking, birdwatching, or playing disc golf.
-In addition to its large family campground, Delaware State Park offers swimming, ball courts, and secluded picnic areas.
+Nature lovers can spend time in the woods hiking, birdwatching, or disc golfing.
+In addition to a large family campground surrounded by mature trees, Delaware State Park offers swimming, biking, ball courts, and secluded picnic areas.

 Boating with unlimited horsepower is permitted on this 1,300-acre reservoir.
 Three boat ramps are conveniently located around the lake.